 In determining whether payables exist, I like to ask, “if the company closed down at midnight on the last day of the year, would it have a legal obligation to pay for a service or good?”
 If the answer is yes, then record the payable even if the invoice is received after the year-end.
 Was a service provided or have goods been received by year-end?
 If yes (and the amount has not already been paid), accrue a payable.

-In this post, we will cover the following things an accounts payable auditor need to consider:
+In this chapter, we will cover the following things an accounts payable auditor need to consider: